dsccommunity/xSCSMA/README.md

 SCSMA-MultiInstance.ps1 installs all SMA roles including multiple instances of both Web Service and Runbook Worker servers and SQL on a separate server.

+### Remove Sample Runbooks

+RemoveSampleRunbooks.ps1 removes SMA's default sample Runbooks.

+###  Runbook Directory

+RunbookDirectory.ps1 imports all Runbooks found in a directory that start with the name "Start-" and publishes them.

+### SMA Variable

+SmaVariable.ps1 adds a variable named "Variable" with value "Value"

 Notes:

 All three examples use the exact same Configuration and just modify the behavior based on input ConfigurationData.